cybertraining-dsc/su21-reu-361/tutorials/colab/index.md

 ## Abstract

-This tutorial teaches how to import .csv's into a Google Colab .ipynb.
+This tutorial teaches how to import csv's into a Google Colab .ipynb.

 Contents